clemsonacm/website/content/officers.md

 ### [Caden Allen](https://www.linkedin.com/in/caden-allen-058b07287/)

-Caden is a computer science major with a Spanish minor who enjoys the three things every nerd loves: gaming, programming, and reading.
+Caden is a computer science major with a Spanish minor who is a resident gym-goer and enjoys the three things every nerd loves: gaming, programming, and reading.
 He is a member of NSBE, Clemson Cyber, and Clemson's CCDC team.
 He is active in embedded systems research and plans to pursue a PhD.

 Treasurer